 Note that we mainly focused on the development of FBP algorithms for inverting Radon type transforms.
 In some tomographic applications iterative reconstruction algorithms are more common.
 For example, in single photo emission tomography (SPECT), the statistical noise is an important issue, and iterative reconstruction algorithms based on a maximum likelihood minimization are favoured.
 A prominent iterative procedure for maximum likelihood minimization is the EM algorithm (expectation maximisation algorithm) of Dempster, Laird and Rubin [11], which has been introduced to computed tomography in [68, 71].
-Note that also the first reconstruction algorithms in x-ray CT have been of iterative nature (see [37, 22]).
-The used algorithm became popular known under the name ART (Algebraic Reconstruction Technique) and was later (see [26]) identified as Kaczmarz's iterative procedure [41] for the solution of system of linear equations.
+Note that also the first reconstruction algorithm became popular known under the name ART (Algebraic Reconstruction Technique) and was later (see [26]) identified as Kaczmarz's iterative procedure [41] for the solution of system of linear equations.
 See, for example, [36, 48, 50] for more details on the use of iterative reconstruction algorithm in CT.

 Finally, note that some tomographic application are better modelled as parameter identification problems for partial differential equations.
-This often yields to nonlinear inverse problems.
+This often yields to non-linear inverse problems.
 See [13, 38, 39, 47, 66, 70] for general solution methods approaching such type of problems.